mi3nts/centralHub/Sound&LightningModule.md

 ### Step 9

 Screw or drill four M3 bolts into the corners of the base on the side with the DFRobot Lightning Distance Sensor.
 Flip the unit over and add spacers to each bolt.
 Use the thinner spacers on the side next to the DFRobot Analog Sound Level Meter as shown in image.
-Add a small amount of hot glue to the bottom of the spacers to secure them to the 3-D Printed
-Base, being careful not to place glue on the bolt or electronics.
+Add a small amount of hot glue to the bottom of the spacers to secure them to the 3-D Printed Base, being careful not to place glue on the bolt or electronics.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_154233.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111231.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_111330.jpg?raw=true" width="262" height="225"/>

 ### Step 10
-With the 3-D printed stand pointed upward, place the completed sensor unit into the box with the metal stand pointed downward.
+With the 3-D printed stand pointed upward, place the completed sensor unit into the Enclosure with the metal stand pointed downward.
 See image for reference.
 The PG7 hole should line up with the large hole in the 3-D printed base.
 The four bolts with spacers should fit into the four provided threaded inserts in the box.
 Tighten the four bolts.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_112031.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201217_112616.jpg?raw=true" width="262" height="225"/>